digital-land/digital-land.info/application/templates/pages/guidance/specifications/article-4-direction.md

 Example: `A4D1`

-### article-4-direction-rules
+### permitted-development-rights

-The list of references of article 4 direction rules which apply to this area, as found in the [article 4 direction rule dataset](https://www.planning.data.gov.uk/dataset/article-4-direction-rule).
-In many cases the article 4 direction rule is a reference to the permitted development right removed by the rule.
+A list of the permitted development rights for this area.

+Separate the rights in the list using semicolons.

-If the rule you need does not exist in our list, please contact [digitalland@levellingup.gov.uk](digitalland@levellingup.gov.uk).
+Only use rights from our [permitted development right dataset](https://www.planning.data.gov.uk/dataset/permitted-development-right).
+If the area has a permitted development right that is not in our dataset, email [digitalland@levellingup.gov.uk](digitalland@levellingup.gov.uk).

-Example: `P3CD;P3CM;P11CB`
+Example: `3D;3M;11B`

 ### notes